Bubobubobubobubo/sardine/docs/installation.md

 !!! important
     **NOTE** : *All these editors have been tested!*

 Check out the configuration page to learn more about configuring a specific editor for **Sardine**.
-If you just want to test **Sardine** without installing a code editor, you can always use the *inline editor* that is automatically shipped with **Sardine**.
-I do not recommend it.
-Some issues have been reported with rhythms becoming incorrect or playback running late.

 ### SuperCollider and SuperDirt